kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 `memory`, `ephemeral-storage`, and `pid`.
 Any other resource type is rejected with `"cannot reserve %q resource"`.

-When `SystemReservedHugepages` is enabled, `parseResourceList()` must also accept keys for which `v1helper.IsHugePageResourceName` is true.
-When the gate is disabled, those keys continue to be rejected so existing clusters keep current behavior.
+`parseResourceList()` must be extended to also accept keys for which `v1helper.IsHugePageResourceName` is true.
+No feature gate guards this change - the flags themselves are the opt-in mechanism: clusters that do not add hugepages entries under the KubeletConfig keep current behavior.

 Hugepage quantities should be divisible by the page size, matching pod admission (`IsHugePageResourceValueDivisible`).
 Non-divisible values should